nanddeepn/nanddeepn.github.io/_posts/2020-06-18-facial-recognition-in-sharepoint.md

     ![](/media/2020-06-18-facial-recognition-in-sharepoint/21.png)

-5. Add an action “Detect faces (Preview)”.
+5. Add an action "Detect faces (Preview)".
 Compose the Image Url as the URL of the storage account + Path to the uploaded file.

     ![](/media/2020-06-18-facial-recognition-in-sharepoint/22.png)

-6. Add an action “Update file properties”.
+6. Add an action "Update file properties".

     ![](/media/2020-06-18-facial-recognition-in-sharepoint/23.png)